helmturner/helmturner/README.md

 ### I'm Alec 👋

 I fell in love with software engineering in Fall of 2020.
 It all started with a Raspberry Pi 4 I purchased earlier that year to run HomeAssistant.
-As a personal shopper in the gig-economy, I grew frustrated with working for an algorithm and set out trying to create my own shop-and-deliver system using low-code tools.
+As a personal shopper in the gig-economy, I grew frustrated with working for an algorithm and set out trying to create my own shop-and-deliver system using low-code tools on a computer the size of a wallet.

 *Then I learned I could write Javascript in Airtable.*